Mixed twistor D-modules: Mixed twistor -modules

-To define mixed twistor $D$-module, we first consider a filtered $\nbigr$-triple $(\nbigt,L)$ such that $\Gr^L_w(\nbigt)$ are pure of weight $w$.
-Such a naive object is called pre-mixed twistor $D$-module.
+To define mixed twistor $D$-modules, we first consider filtered $\nbigr$-triples $(\nbigt,L)$ such that $\Gr^L_w(\nbigt)$ are pure of weight $w$, where $L$ are locally finite increasing complete exhaustive filtrations indexed by integers.
+Such naive objects are called pre-mixed twistor $D$-module.
 They have nice functoriality for projective push-forward.
-However, we need to impose additional conditions for more standard functoriality such as push-forward for open embeddings and pull back.
-Very briefly, to define mixed twistor $D$-module, we impose (i) the strict compatibility of $L$ and the $V$-filtrations, and (ii) the existence of relative monodromy filtration on the nearby and vanishing cycle sheaves, and we obtain mixed twistor $D$-modules with smaller supports.
-(It will be explained in Section \ref{section;11.4.9.1}.)
+However, we need to impose additional conditions for other standard functoriality such as push-forward for open embeddings and pull back.
+Very briefly, to define mixed twistor $D$-module, we impose (i) the filtered strict compatibility of $L$ and the $V$-filtrations, and (ii) the existence of relative monodromy filtrations on the nearby and vanishing cycle sheaves, and they give the weight of mixed twistor $D$-modules with smaller supports.
+(It will be explained in \S\ref{section;11.4.9.1}.)

 It is easy to show that mixed twistor $D$-modules have nice functorial property for nearby and vanishing cycle functors and projective push-forward.
 However, it is not so easy to show the functorial property, for example, for the open embedding $X\setminus H\lrarr X$, where $H$ is a hypersurface.
-To show more detailed property, we need a concrete description of a mixed twistor $D$-module as the gluing of admissible variation of mixed twistor structures.
+To establish more detailed property, we need a concrete description of mixed twistor $D$-modules as the gluing of admissible variations of mixed twistor structure.

-\paragraph{Gluing procedure}
+\subsection{Gluing procedure}

-For perverse sheaves and holonomic $D$-modules, there are well established theories to glue an object on $\{f=0\}$ and an object on $\{f\neq 0\}$ (\cite{beilinson2}, \cite{MacPherson-Vilonen}, \cite{Verdier}).
+For perverse sheaves and holonomic $D$-modules, there are well established theories to glue objects on $\{f=0\}$ and objects on $\{f\neq 0\}$ (\cite{beilinson2}, \cite{MacPherson-Vilonen}, \cite{Verdier}).
 We need such gluing procedure for $\nbigr$-triples.
-Because of the difference of ingredients, it is not clear if the method for gluing prepared in \cite{saito2} for Hodge modules could be applied for $\nbigr$-triples.
+Because of the difference of ingredients, it is not easy to generalize the method of gluing prepared in \cite{saito2} for Hodge modules to the case of $\nbigr$-triples.
 Instead, we adopt the method of Beilinson in \cite{beilinson2}, which reduces the issue to the construction of canonical prolongations $\nbigt[\star t]$ $(\star=\ast,!)$.
-(See Sections \ref{section;11.4.9.2}--\ref{section;11.4.3.1}.)
+(See \S\ref{section;11.4.9.2}--\S\ref{section;11.4.3.1}.)

-\paragraph{Admissible variation of mixed twistor structure}
+\subsection{Admissible variation of mixed twistor structure}